1 kabocha squash (or butternut squash)

 In the meantime, heat a small pot with 2 tablespoons of grapeseed or coconut oil over low heat.
 Add chopped shallots.
 Stir until very fragrant, about 2 minutes.
 Add the jalapeno and cumin and stir.
 Season with salt and pepper.
 Cook until mixture is very soft and becomes a paste about 10 minutes.
 Remove from heat and set aside.

-Scoop butternut squash meat into a blender.
-Add the soaked cashews, garlic, nutritional yeast, dijon, tamari, miso, shallot/jalapeno mixture and 2 tablespoons of olive oil.
+Scoop squash meat into a blender.
+Add the seeds or soaked cashews, garlic, nutritional yeast, dijon, tamari, miso, shallot/jalapeno mixture and 2 tablespoons of olive oil.
 Season with more salt and pepper.
 Add a little water to blender and start blending on low.
 Add jalapeno water and continue to blend on high until the contents become creamy.
 You may need to add more water and the remainder of olive oil to get the consistency you like.